ocaml-community/meta/README.md

 fact, avoid discussing other people when you should be discussing technical issues.
 When posting in the issue and pull request trackers, stick to discussion of the technical merits of a request, and be polite while you're doing it.
-Don't stray off of technical topics.
+Don't stray away from technical topics.

 If the other person isn't being polite, don't respond in kind, it